albertisaac12/Learn-Rust/README.md

 Slices essentially point to data.

 They are passed by reference to functions i.e borrowing.
 You can use them to fetch portions of data and customize what you what to slice.

+# NOTE FROM RUST BOOK

+**If you’ve heard the terms shallow copy and deep copy while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like making a shallow copy.
+But because Rust also invalidates the first variable, instead of being called a shallow copy, it’s known as a move.
+We would say that s1 was moved into s2.**

+**In addition, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
+Therefore, any automatic copying can be assumed to be inexpensive in terms of runtime performance.**

+**The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
+When a variable that includes data on the heap goes out of scope, the value will be cleaned up by drop unless ownership of the data has been moved to another variable.**

+**Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.**